denzalereese/frontend-nanodegree-feedreader/README.md

 In this project I was given a web-app that reads RSS feeds as starter code, and tasked with writing tests for this code.

+To open, clone/download the repo and open 'index.html' in your browser.

 ##Technologies used
 ###[Jasmine]('http://jasmine.github.io/')